Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 Force-fitting all projects to a traditional plan-driven approach.

-Situations are becoming increasingly common that require a more flexible and adaptive approach due to rapidly-changing technology and a very dynamic and very competitive business marketplace.
+Situations are becoming increasingly common that require a more flexible and adaptive approach due to very uncertain rapidly-changing technology and a very dynamic and very competitive business marketplace.

 For those reasons,